Breach of Employment Contract | TV Edwards Solicitors

 The short answer is, fortunately, no. Whilst there are certain steps that an employer can take to decrease the risk of this (such as putting in place the restrictive covenants as outlined above), ultimately an employer cannot prevent a customer from choosing who they wish to transact with of their own free will (i.e. without any enticement from you).

-If, however, you were to pro-actively contact your former employer’s customers and seek to entice those customers away from your former employer’s business (i.e. those customers did not determine to do it of their own free will), then it is likely that you may be in breach of one of restrictive covenants in your contract of employment (if such restrictions exist).
+If, however, you were to proactively contact your former employer’s customers and seek to entice those customers away from your former employer’s business (i.e. those customers did not determine to do it of their own free will), then it is likely that you may be in breach of one of the restrictive covenants in your contract of employment (if such restrictions exist).